sukhdeepg/notes/System/README.md

         return os.getcwd()
 ```

-- **Mental Model**
-    - **Normal method:** "Do something WITH this specific object."
-    - **Class method:** "Create or access something ABOUT the class itself."
-    - **Static method:** "Utility functions that BELONG with this class conceptually."

-Use normal methods for 90% of the time.
-Use class methods for alternative constructors or class-level operations.
-Use static methods for utilities that logically belong with the class but don't need class/instance data.

 ⚙️ generator and yield in Python
 A **generator** is a special type of function that returns values one at a time using the `yield` keyword instead of `return`.
 It pauses execution and resumes where it left off.